22 October 2019 - Reading time: 4 Minutes

 However, the European Commissions recently published a proposed regulation that aims to safeguard the social security entitlements of people moving between the UK and the EU under a no-deal scenario.
 This measure would ensure that member states continue to take account of periods of insurance, employment, self-employment or residence in the United Kingdom before Brexit when calculating social security benefits such as pensions.

-Announcing the proposal, the Commission stressed that it “by no means replicates the significant advantages” of the withdrawal agreement.
-It does not cover any rights that individuals accumulate after 29 March, and nor does it mean that cash benefits, such as child benefit, will continue to be exportable.
-Intended to be a temporary measure, it will be adopted unilaterally by the EU.
+With the regulation, the Commission stressed that it “by no means replicates the significant advantages” of the withdrawal agreement.
+It does not cover any rights that individuals accumulate after Brexit day, and nor does it mean that cash benefits, such as child benefit, will continue to be exportable.
+Intended to be a temporary measure, it was adopted unilaterally by the EU.

 Some individual EU states are making their own plans to protect social security rights from the negative impact of a no-deal Brexit.